 If you are looking for a private room instead of a budget option like a hostel, there are several apps you can use to search the market.
 I’ve used Booking.com several times with generally positive experience.
 My only reservation is ensuring you check all fees before booking in case there has been a cleaning fee added.

 Like booking.com you can use this app to search the hotel market.
 I always like to search multiple apps when I’m looking for a hotel or private room to ensure I get the best deal available at the time.

 When I am looking for a place to eat my go-to app is Trip Advisor.
 It’s got great functionality for finding and choosing a restaurant based on the type of cuisine and your budget.
 From my experience, it’s got the most extensive amount of customer reviews which is very important when it comes to selecting a dining experience!
 It also has a built-in navigation feature to get you there.

-Easy to use search and filtering system
+- Easy-to-use search and filtering system

-Extensive reviews from other travelers.
+- Extensive reviews from other travelers.

-Look at hotels, attractions, restaurants, holiday rentals and flights.
+- Look at hotels, attractions, restaurants, holiday rentals, and flights.

 Parking can be a significant cost over the duration.
-That’s why I often recommend staying or parking outside of the city center and then traveling in via public transport or just parking for the day then returning out of the city to your accommodation.
+That’s why I often recommend staying or parking outside of the city center and then traveling in via public transport or just parking for the day and then returning out of the city to your accommodation.